MisterVaidas/ReadingNotes/102/class-04.md

 Thank you for taking your time reading this article.
 You are always welcome to visit my GitHub profile [here](https://github.com/MisterVaidas) and check out my latest work.
-Also, you can follow me on my socials, which you can find on my GitHub profile.
+Also, you can follow me on my socials, which you can find on my GitHub profile :wink: